How to identify the quality of foie gras?

 For the large manufacturers to succeed, they needed to use the hypermarkets as their route to market, with their demands for ever-lower prices and standardisation of products.
 Worse, they began to use clever marketing to fool customers into believing they were buying a quality, traditionally made product: expensive looking labels, brand names conjuring images of the highest quality products etc.

-This is how certificates were created which guarantee the quality of foie gras.
+This is how certificates were created that guarantee the quality of foie gras.

 Throughout the 1980s, local foie gras producers saw their only means of growing their business was to compromise on quality.
 They came together and drew up a quality charter which resulted in the introduction of PGI which is the equivalent of the Appellation given to wines.
 The introduction of production standards has undoubtedly resulted in better quality products.